google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 If the certificate is logged, an SCT MUST be issued.
 Logging the certificate is useful, because monitors ({{monitor}}) can then detect these encoding errors, which may be accepted by some TLS clients.

-## Add PreCertChain to Log    {#add-pre-chain}

-POST https://\<log server>/ct/v2/add-pre-chain

-Inputs:

-: precertificate:
-  : The base64 encoded precertificate.

-  chain:
-  : An array of base64 encoded CA certificates.
-The first element is the signer
-    of the precertificate; the second certifies the first and so on to the last, which either is, or is certified by, an accepted trust anchor.

-Outputs:

-: sct:
-  : A base64 encoded `TransItem` of type `precert_sct_v2`, signed by this log,
-    that corresponds to the submitted precertificate.

-Errors are the same as in {{add-chain}}.

 ## Retrieve Latest Signed Tree Head    {#get-sth}